A one-of-a-kind, multi-site, interactive national treasure.

-This is Michigan's Top of the World.
-For Everyone.
-Every Season.
+Michigan's Top of the World.
+For everyone.
+For every season.

 Business Development Organizations

 Michigan Tech Alumni Association supports healthy economic growth in the Upper Peninsula.
-The Keweenaw is experiencing significant economic growth in high-technology, knowledge-driven businesses with innovations ranging from advance software development to manufacturing state-of-the-art vehicles for concrete and construction industries.
+Fueled by high-caliber students, faculty and alumni drawn to the incomparable Keweenaw setting, the University is a driving force in area collaboration, robust entrepreneurship, and job creation.
+The Keweenaw continues to experience significant economic growth in high-technology, knowledge-driven businesses.
+Innovations range from advanced-software development to manufacturing state-of-the-art vehicles for the concrete and construction industries.

 - Where can we go in the Keweenaw Peninsula and Isle Royale to learn earth history?